 Cultivation:

-Yarrow is a very easy plant to care for and once established is reasonably drought tolerant.
-In summer, stake the flower stems with canes or brushwood before the flowers appear to prevent them drooping in wet weather.
+Achillea is a very easy plant to care for and once established is reasonably drought tolerant.
+In summer, stake the flower stems of tall varieties with canes or brushwood before the flowers appear to prevent them drooping in wet weather.

 Blooming is prolonged by regular removal of faded flower stems.
 Cut down to the ground in late winter, but resist the urge to do this earlier, as the seed heads look lovely in the winter light.
 Lift and divide large clumps in late autumn or early spring.